itamarsalazar/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently working in the group of Artificial Intelligence (AI) at [INICTEL-UNI](https://www.inictel-uni.edu.pe/index.php/2020/03/04/procesamiento-de-senales-imagenes-e-inteligencia-artificial/) applying some machine learning and signal & image processing techniques to develop projects for national institutes in Peru.
-These projects are mostly related to agriculture and some biomedical applications.
-I did a remote internship at [EPFL](https://www.epfl.ch/labs/lts4/) working on the inductive bias Deep Neural Networks (DNN).

-In my undergraduate thesis I studied algorithms to automatically detect ill areas over leaf digital images, this study allowed me to have a better understanding of some classical ML techniques and to have a better sense about the difficulty of vision tasks.
-After that I attended some short courses about neuroscience and I have become interested in the field and in the brain.
-I made a master in which I explored some techniques to solve the EEG inverse problem.
-During the last year I have been using CNNs in different problems like image or video classifications.
-I observed that current AI techniques have some problems manipulating "the unknown" in classification tasks
-(a.k.a openset problem) and that are vulnerable to small changes (adversarial examples).
-I am currently interested on those problems.
+Currently working at the Medical Image Laboratory (\href{https://investigacion.pucp.edu.pe/laboratorio/imagenes-medicas/}{LIM} ) from PUCP exploring robust methods for ultrasound image formation with deep learning.
+Former researcher in the group of Signal Processing and Artificial Intelligence at at [INICTEL-UNI](https://www.inictel-uni.edu.pe/index.php/2020/03/04/procesamiento-de-senales-imagenes-e-inteligencia-artificial/) where we applied machine learning and signal & image processing techniques in agricultural and biomedical projects.
+Former intern in the Signal Processing Laboratory [LTS4](https://www.epfl.ch/labs/lts4/) at EPFL tudying the inductive bias of deep neural networks (DNN) using concepts from signals and systems.
+I have teaching experience in signal processing and AI-related courses.
+During my master, I studied the inverse problem for electroencephalographic signals and for my undergrad thesis I explored machine learning algorithms to automatically detect diseased areas on plant leaves.

+My current interest are the application of DNN for ultrasound image formation and the study of its robustness.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume2.pdf" "newtab" >}}CV{{< /staticref >}}.